 Thanks for visiting.

-I wrote my dissertation on the theoretical significance of context-relativity for modal metaphysics, under the supervision of Jessica Wilson and Benj Hellie (with Nate Charlow and Nick Stang as readers).
+I wrote my dissertation on the theoretical significance of context-relativity for modal metaphysics, under the supervision of Jessica Wilson and Benj Hellie (with Nate Charlow and Nick Stang as readers, and Louis deRosset as my external examiner).

 Most of my current research is on issues at the intersection of modal semantics, logic, and metaphysics.